Grammar & Formatting

 This example uses DeepSeek-R1.

-Do not convert descriptive example statements into imperative instructions, and do not convert instructions into passive descriptions.
+Do not convert descriptive example statements into imperative instructions.
+Do not convert instructions into passive descriptions.

 Personal or Sensitive Information